JSpeedie/test/README.md

 Before making the switch from manually comparing bytes to using `memcmp()`, I also tried multithreading the C implementation to see if that would help.
 It led to modest speed gains, but it also came at the cost of using significantly more cores and with cache-miss downsides of its own.
+It seemed to me like multithreading the program was a bit of a deal with the devil: your program takes less real-world time to finish (on a typical, multicore personal computer), but it takes more CPU time per file comparison.
+In other words, running on a very busy server or workstation, it seemed to me like the multithreaded version could actually be slower (in real-world time) due to: (1) the flat cost of dividing the work and passing it onto threads, (2) the fact that on a busy CPU, it may be unlikely that any two threads are both working at the same time, and (3) that there may also be more cache misses because multiple threads are making non-adjacent, perhaps even distant data accesses.
+Worse still, the multithreaded C implementation (running on my idle laptop) was **still** multiple factors slower than `diff -qr`!
 Using `memcmp()` represented a solution that simply made better use of the underlying hardware.
 If vectorized, the code will make use of hardware capability that was just underutilized in other implementations.
+There were no considerations to take into account like with the multithreaded version.
+On a busy CPU or an idle CPU, using `memcmp()` represented significant and straight forward performance gains.
+And better still, if it made sense to do so, the benefits of using `memcmp()` could also be multiplied by multithreading the program.